 9. Red, Yellow, or Orange Bell Peppers – Think back, if you will, to the eighties when all bell peppers were unripe and green.
 It was a cold and bland time when sweet bell peppers never reached their full, fruity potential.
 Now bell peppers can be found in a rainbow of hues from yellow to purple.
-High in vitamins C and A, I buy multiple peppers a week for salads, soups, stir-fries, pizza, and for dipping with hummus or baba ganoush.
+High in vitamins C and A, I buy multiple peppers a week for salads, soups, stir-fries, pizza, and even juice!

-10. Celery – Humble celery, too basic to be flashy, is a water-rich and mild addition to juice.
-(It’s especially good with juiced cucumbers and a squeeze of lemon.)
-Of course, celery is an obvious choice for soup, salads, and stir-fries or go old school with a slathering of peanut butter and raisins.
+10. Celery – Humble celery, too basic to be flashy is an obvious choice for soup, salads, and stir-fries or go old school with a slathering of peanut butter and raisins.

 12. Hot Sauce – For a peppery zing, hot sauce provides a spicy counterpart to more mild ingredients.
 If I start the day with toasted tortillas slathered with black bean or chickpea hummus, spicy hot sauce gives it a pop of life.
 (Trader Joe’s hot sauce is my favorite.)

 13. Jarred Jalapenos – Like hot sauce before it, jarred jalapenos give a wonderful kick of spice and crunch to anything it touches.
-(My favorite variety is made by Casa Fiesta.
+(My favorite variety is made by Jeff’s Naturals.
 I know you’d think all jarred jalapenos are the same, but I’ve tried many and this is one that keeps its crunch and doesn’t become limp in the jar.)